ChenAo-Phys/hugo-academic/content/publication/neural-network-evolution-strategy-for-solving-quantum-sign-structures/index.md

   We use a sign network with discrete output values (+-1) to express the sign structure of variational wave

   functions.
-To train the sign network, the evolution strategy (ES) method was introduced to replace the

-  traditional stochastic reconfiguration (SR) method which only applies to networks with continuous outputs.

-  The sign network trained by ES learned the exact Marshall sign rule in the square-lattice Heisenberg model and
+To replace the traditional stochastic reconfiguration (SR) optimization which only applies to networks with continuous outputs, the evolution strategy (ES) optimization is introduced to train the sign network.
+The sign network trained by ES learns the exact Marshall sign rule in the square-lattice Heisenberg model and

-  improved the accuracy of variational states in the pyrochlore-lattice Heisenberg model.
+  improves the accuracy of variational states in the pyrochlore-lattice Heisenberg model.
 The paper is still in preparation and will be uploaded to arXiv soon.
 draft: false
 featured: true
 image: